Faysal Sohail

 Faysal A. Sohail (born December 1963) is an American venture capitalist and Managing Director at Presidio Partners in San Francisco.
 Sohail was a co-founder of Silicon Architects and on the founding team of Actel Corporation, two influential companies in the computer chip industry.
-Sohail serves as Vice Chair of the Board of the Silicon Valley Education Foundation.
-He is also Co-Founder and Chief Executive of InoBat Auto, a European electric vehicle battery producer.
+Sohail serves as the Chairman of the Advisory Board of InoBat Auto, a European electric vehicle battery producer.
+In addition to that, he holds the position of Chairman of the Board at Our Next Energy (ONE), and serves as a board member for both Ascend Elements, and Wildcat Discovery Technologies, focusing on the sustainable energy sector.

 Early life and education

 Sohail was born in Al Khobar, Saudi Arabia to Rashid Sohail and Anjam Sohail.
 Rashid Sohail, his father, was a prominent executive with Saudi Aramco in the Dhahran office, a position he held for nearly 30 years.
 Anjam Sohail, his mother, is the elder sister of deceased nuclear scientist, Dr Mujaddid Ahmad Ijaz.
 Sohail attended high school both in Saudi Arabia and the U.S. including The Miller School of Albemarle in Virginia.
 Sohail attended the University of Illinois, Urbana-Champaign, where he earned his Bachelor of Science degree in Computer Engineering in 1985 and was a James Scholar.

 He also took graduate classes at Stanford University and consulted for Professor Abbas El Gamal at Stanford.